aman7CD/Computer-Vision-Project-1-Attendance-Marking-System-using-Face-Recognition/README.md

 The face_recognition is a Python library and deep within, it employs dlib – a modern C++ toolkit that contains several machine learning algorithms.

 #### openCV
 OpenCV is a Python library that allows you to perform image processing and computer vision tasks.
-It provides a wide range of features, including object detection, face recognition, and tracking
+It provides a wide range of features, including object detection, face recognition, and tracking.